RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_reader/story_reader.md

 **Arguments**:

 - `domain` - Domain object.
-- `template_vars` - Template variables to be replaced.
-- `use_e2e` - Specifies whether to use the e2e parser or not.
 - `source_name` - Name of the training data source.
 - `is_used_for_training` - Identifies if the user utterances should be parsed (entities are extracted and removed from the original text) and